muzankibu977/Plant_Diseas_Detection_and_Quality_Classification/README.md

-Here's a **professional and attractive README.md** file that combines the details from both files (`code.txt` and `Pasted_Text_1747756126825.txt`) into a cohesive, well-structured documentation for your project.

----

 # 🌿 Plant Disease Classifier with CNN

 A deep learning-based application to detect plant diseases using images.
 The system is built using PyTorch for training a Convolutional Neural Network (CNN) model and a custom-built GUI app using Tkinter for real-time prediction and diagnosis tracking.